Respect to the greenest fashionistas! We bow down to these, some of the most sustainable designers ever!

 Kalfar has shown throughout his work in fashion, how luxury, craftsmanship and awareness of environmental responsibility can come together to create outstanding collections.

 For instance, in his Spring Summer 2021, Kalfar dreams of the blank canvas of a new world.
 The entire collection is pure white, created using fully organic and cruelty free materials such as Buddhist-approved ahimsa silk, vegan leather, pineapple and mushroom leathers, vintage laces and banana threads, to name just a few.
+You could say this is not only one of the most sustainable fashion designers, but also one of the most vegan-friendly, too.

 6. L Saha